hackerskill/discord-chatbot/README.md

 # discord-chatbot
-An AI wrapper in form of a discord bot
+An AI wrapper in the form of a discord bot

 ## Features
 * **AI Chat** — Directly send prompts to an AI model from Discord.